spleenteo/django-jq-rating-sass/README.md

 django jquery rating plugin in sass/scss
 =====================

-the sass/scss version of jquery django rating plugin.
+the sass and scss version of jquery django rating plugin.

 http://www.fyneworks.com/jquery/star-rating/

 I did used this plugin a few times.
-It's great! but to personalize it and to integrate it in a modular css framework could be so easy.
+It's great! but to personalize it and to integrate it in a modular css framework could be not so easy.

 I do love scss so I wrote a version to style this plugin with some configuration variables to make it more friendly to change the ratings desing.